ruscur/phase/README.md

    change and maybe I can get some third-party participation.
  - It's called phase because I like the word and it keeps coming up in my dreams.

+I've tested this on x86_64 Linux and Windows.
+Windows was a bit of a pain, see the Windows instructions for rust-sdl2 for details.

 Licensed GPLv2 or later!